SitecorePowerShell/Book/security.md

 #### Restricting Users and Roles (Sitecore level security)

-When using SPE 4.2+ you are now required to grant the user account used in SPE Remoting to the configured role.
-The `Cognifide.PowerShell.config` comes with a predefined list of permissions but we highly encourage you to adjust to meet your security requirements.
+You are required to explicitly grant the SPE Remoting session user account to a predefined role found in the configuration `Cognifide.PowerShell.config`.
+There is a generic list of permissions configured by default but we highly encourage you to adjust to meet your security requirements.

 **Example:** The following configuration defines the roles that have access to use SPE Remoting.
 Any role previously defined in the `<authorization/>` section is removed and custom roles are then added.